-Eagle, ID is recognized as the higher end community in Boise Valley and the average home values prove it.
+Eagle, Idaho is recognized as the higher end community in Boise Valley and the average home values prove it.
 Many have coined the term ‘rurban’ to describe the city but it is really a thriving business community, uncrowded and still a small town.

-Not long ago, Eagle was a town that was centered around Old State street and downtown Eagle, notably the Orville Jackson store.
+Not long ago, Eagle was a town that was centered around Old State Street and downtown Eagle, notably the Orville Jackson store.
 Today there is a thriving business district along the Boise River at Eagle Rd & State Street.
 Here you find a hospital, retail stores, restaurants, banking, corporate headquarters and even the Eagle Pavillion which hosts concerts in the summer.

-Caldwell is the home of two magnificent golf courses, along with green belts and walking paths for your recreational needs.
+Caldwell is the home of two magnificent golf courses, along with greenbelts and walking paths for your recreational needs.
 There are many parks providing opportunities for swimming, softball, soccer, volleyball, and playground equipment for the children.

+Meridian, Idaho has been the fastest growing city in Idaho since 1994, with the population tripling between 1990 and 2000, and more than doubling between 2000 and 2017.
 Meridian is a high-desert (elevation: 2,605 feet) suburb just west of Boise.
 The average high temperature is 64 degrees; the average low is 41 degrees.
 Average yearly rainfall is only 10 inches a year, and snowfall 12 inches.
 Air quality is good.
 The area has a high rank on the Milken Institute list of best cities for aging, although doctors per capita are below the national average.
 The economy is good.

-Nampa is part of the Boise Metropolitan area, also known as the “Boise Valley”.
+Nampa, Idaho is part of the Boise Metropolitan area, also known as the “Boise Valley”.
 Nampa offers the finest in small-city hidden charm…with big-time fun, located just 20 miles from Boise, Idaho.
 The Boise Valley has it all…culture, recreational opportunities galore, friendly down-to-earth people, beautiful scenery, mild climate, good jobs, affordable cost of living, and a quality of life that can’t be beat.